 Five major gates lead entry into the modern Sacred Mosque, along these five major gates there are several other minor gates as well.
 The gates bear the name of significant people, incidents and places throughout history, a few gates are named after political individuals as well.
 Originally there were no actual architectural installations as "gates" merely the passages to the area of al-Haram, and these passages were named after tribes living near by

-Bab 'Abdullah (باب عبد الله), is the central entrance gate to the King 'Abdullah Prayer Area Extension, towards the north-western end.
+The Bab 'Abdullah (باب عبد الله), literally meaning the gate of 'Abdullah, is the central entrance gate to the King 'Abdullah Extension, towards the north-western end.
 The gate is a scaled up version of gates from previous King Fahad expansion of Masjid al-Haram.
 The tripple arched gate has two minarets.
 It is flanked by two tetra arched smaller gates on each side.
-Currently Masjid al-Haram has some 210 gates after the most recent King 'Abdullah expansion.

 The previous architecture of Bab Fatah (gate of victory, باب الفتح), located on the southern side of the Haram Complex.
 According to an unverified tradition it is the site from which prophet Muhammad entered the city of Mecca on the day of Meccan Conquest, hence the name "Gate of Victory".
 The gate has recently been renovated among four other major gates.